-The latest edition ofexpects the world’s largest businesses to show an increasing appetite for M&A transactions over the next 12 months.
+The latest edition of KPMG’s International Global M&A Predictor expects the world’s largest businesses to show an increasing appetite for M&A transactions over the next 12 months.
 The appetite to do deals is predicted to rise by 4 percent over the next 12 months, as indicated by predicted forward P/E ratios (our measure of corporate appetite or confidence).
 The capacity of corporates to fund M&A growth, meanwhile, is expected to rise by 13 percent over the same period, measured by net debt to EBITDA ratios (our measure of capacity), as companies continue to pay down debt and bolster their cash reserves.

 With the Chinese economy cooling down, the US starting to raise interest rates and oil prices depressing the economies of oil exporting countries, uncertainty has increased significantly going into 2016.

 “We expect strong transactional activity in many western economies in 2016 with healthy balance sheets, profit levels and strong liquidity in the debt markets among the highlights,” said Leif Zierz, KPMG International Global Head of Deal Advisory.
 “Increased sector convergence and ongoing digitalization make a compelling case for future strategic adjustments.
 However, emerging market economies are expected to remain challenging.”

 The positive picture comes despite some uncertain economic indicators, such as a predicted fall in net profits of 7 percent globally.
 It appears that analysts are pricing this decline into their predictions, however, with market capitalizations only expected to see a 3 percent reduction.